javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 # Code editors

-A code editor is the place where a programmer spends most of his time.
+A code editor is the place where programmers spend most of their time.

 There are two archetypes: IDE and lightweight editors.
 Many people feel comfortable choosing one tool of each type.